hallard/WeMos-Matrix-Shield/README.md

 WeMos provide 3 D1, [D1 Mini Lite][20], [D1 Mini][21] or [D1 Mini Pro][22].

-** V1.0 boards are tested and working**.
-But it was missing B1 on 6 pin out connector, so you should grab it elsewhere, but it's now fixec on V1.1 and also aligned out connector pins to the needed Matrix Order.
-You can order boards V1.1 at [PCBs.io][4]**
+**V1.0 boards are tested and working**.
+But it was missing B1 on 6 pin out connector, so you should grab it elsewhere, but it's now fixed on V1.1+ and also aligned out connector pins to the needed Matrix Order.
+You can order boards V1.2 at [PCBs.io][4]

 # Detailed Description